Broken SU(6) symmetry and massive hybrid stars: Hybrid Stars

 Another point to investigate is the $M_{min}$, which is the minimum mass star that supports a quark core, i.e., stars with masses below $M_{min}$ are purely hadronic.
 We see that, although the existence of a hybrid star is possible, it is very unlikely, because there is just a narrow mass range that supports a quark core, as already pointed in ref.~\cite{Lopes2020}.
-Indeed if we move away from the maximum mass by values around 0.01$M_\odot$ to 0.02$M_\odot$ we already obtain a pure hadronic star, instead of a hybrid one.
-This small range is much lower than the experimental uncertainty on the mass of the MSP 0740+6620.
+Indeed in some cases, the hybrid star branch is lower than 0.01$M_\odot$, and in other is around 0.02$M_\odot$.
+Our results is in agreement with those found in ref.~\cite{Sandoval}, although the authors consider only one hyperon parametrization; also ref.~\cite{Sandoval} uses constant speed of sound parametrization to determine the phase transition while we use critical neutron chemical potential - $\mu^Q =\mu^H$ at $p^Q = p^H$.
+The small branch of the hybrid stars is much lower than the experimental uncertainty on the mass of the MSP 0740+6620.
 Hence, its true nature is still an open subject, although it is unlikely that it is a quark star.
 Also, hybrid stars always have low central densities when compared with both, quark and hadronic stars.
+Of course, these results are model dependent and other hadronic and quark models can give different quantitative results.